williamsca/williamsca/_posts/2020-4-17-LakotaBison.md

 tags: ['History', 'Differential Equations']
 ---

 When does violence end quickly, and when does it escalate into broader conflict?
-The conflict between Native American tribes over bison hunting grounds during the mid-1800s provides an illustrative example.
+The competition between Native American tribes over bison hunting grounds during the mid-1800s provides an illustrative example.
 Lakotas, Crows, Omahas, Poncas, and other groups roamed the plains on horseback, seeking food for the winter and hides to sell to American traders.

 Clashes between the tribes led to cycles of killings and retribution.
 The dynamic resulted from specific features of their environment.
-Pekka H&aum1m&aum1l&aum1inen notes that the tribes "tended to avoid places where they where bound to run into enemies, and some of those places became buffer zones, no-man's lands people entered with caution if at all.
+Pekka Hamalainen notes that the tribes "tended to avoid places where they where bound to run into enemies, and some of those places became buffer zones, no-man's lands people entered with caution if at all.
 That made them veritable animal preserves."
 These zones were "rich in game, intensely coveted, and hotly disputed." ([^1]) In short, the conflict caused the disputed land to become even more valuable, thus increasing the potential pay-off to the tribe able to claim those lands for themselves.

 I present a toy model of the conflict over bison hunting grounds based on the Lotka-Volterra equations, commonly used to describe the population dynamics of predators and prey.
-I model three populations: the bison, Native hunting parties, and Native raiding parties.
-The number of bison grows according to the current number of bison and decreases based on the number of hunting parties.
-Hunting parties are attracted to large numbers of bison, but will refrain from hunting when there are too many raiding parties.
-Raiding parties are also drawn to bison-rich lands, but casualties from the resulting conflict lower their numbers.
+In addition to predators (Native hunters) and prey (bison), I include Native raiders as a third population.

-The effect of adding hunting parties to the traditional predator-prey equations is that a system with an abundance of bison can "tip" into a conflict zone.
+The effect of adding raiding parties to the traditional predator-prey equations is that a system with an abundance of bison can "tip" into a conflict zone.
 Escalating violence dissuades hunting parties, the bison population grows in the absence of predators, and more raiders